coryt/coryt.github.io/_posts/2015-01-25-api-throttling-with-servicestack.md

 So with that, our goal for this post is to easily enable specific ServiceStack endpoints to monitor and throttle requests by clients at per minute, per hour or per day intervals.

 ##Annotating our API Endpoints
-In order to let our plugin know which endpoints we want to throttle, we need a way to specificly mark each ServiceStack Operation.
+In order to let our plugin know which endpoints we want to throttle, we need a way to specifically mark each ServiceStack Operation.
 We'll do that with the ThrottleInfoAttribute[^5] class and example usage below.

 {% highlight c# linenos %}
 public class ThrottleInfoAttribute : Attribute